 1) Detoxing from legalism: The legalistic theology was rampant at HBC and once you leave … you may struggle with receiving grace.
 James' phrase “choose to sin, choose to suffer” isn't in the Bible.
 Sometimes we have consequences but God's kindness is meant to bring us to repentance.
 There is nothing to fear in God … He is good even to the sinner … and if you sin, look for mercy and grace from a loving God instead of punishment.
 (I John 4:18 says, “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”)
 There are leaders out there that are a beautiful reflection of God in this way too.
 God wants to show you how compassionate He is … and even more so when you fail.

-2) Detoxing from false guilt: You may need practice paying attention to your discernment and convictions again.
+2) Detoxing from false guilt: You may need to practice paying attention to your discernment and convictions again.
 When I brought up concerns I was dismissed as too holy or flat out wrong.
-I didn’t know I was suppressing my relationship with God when I discounted my discernment.
+I didn't know I was suppressing my relationship with God when I discounted my discernment.
 I was confused and felt guilty for not agreeing with authority.
 After a while, you may have traded the voice of the Holy Spirit for the voice of man.
 I had to grow in confidence, stand by my convictions and make decisions without seeking approval.
-There is a healthy way to do this and when you’re with people who value you … it’s safe to explore different opinions in conversations.
+There is a healthy way to do this and when you're with people who value you … it's safe to explore different opinions in conversations.

 3) Detoxing from fear: I'll be honest … detoxing from fear is hard.
 After leaving HBC I had a crippling fear of making mistakes or wrong decisions.
 Fear ran the show and controlled so many of my decisions.
 I'd sacrifice what was good for me to keep the peace.
 And since fear is a liar it was never right.
 I've learned fear is a tool people use to control you.
 God doesn't control … He even gives us free will so we can choose Him.
 And when we fail God is there to pick up the pieces and encourage us.
 There should be no fear of failure, fear of man, fear of authority, fear of independence, fear of consequences for speaking truth, fear of gossip, etc in healthy organizations.

-4) Detoxing from being the perfect servant: No one expects you to work 12 hour days for Jesus … and He’s not impressed by your sacrifice.
+4) Detoxing from being the perfect servant: No one expects you to work 12 hour days for Jesus … and He's not impressed by your sacrifice.
 Volunteer as Jesus leads you not because man shames you into it.
-You don’t need to be on call during the evenings or weekends.
-It’s not normal to have to give an account for your social life or free time.
-You can actually have a life outside of work or church community.
+You don't need to be on call during the evenings or weekends.
+It's not normal to have to give an account for your social life or free time.
+You can actually have a life outside of work or the church community.
 Free yourself from the pressure to perform or be an overachiever.
 Spend time with sinners, Jesus did.

 Time + Jesus = Healing